ahs502/key-file-storage/README.md

 ## Contribute

-The code is simple and straightforward.
+The code is simple!
 It would be appreciated if you had any suggestions or contribution on it or detected any bug or issue.

 + See the code on [GitHub.com (key-file-storage)](https://github.com/ahs502/key-file-storage)
 + Contact me by [my gmail address](ahs502@gmail.com)  *(Hessam A Shokravi)*